onap/oom/docs/oom_user_guide.rst

 The Helm search command reads through all of the repositories configured on the system, and looks for matches::

-  > helm search repo local
+  > helm search repo onap
-  NAME                    VERSION    DESCRIPTION
+  NAME                    VERSION    DESCRI
-  local/appc              2.0.0      Application Controller
+  onap/appc              2.0.0      Application Contr
-  local/clamp             2.0.0      ONAP Clamp
+  onap/clamp             2.0.0      ONAP
-  local/common            2.0.0      Common templates for inclusion in other charts local/onap              2.0.0      Open Network Automation Platform (ONAP) local/robot             2.0.0      A helm Chart for kubernetes-ONAP Robot local/so                2.0.0      ONAP Service Orchestrator
+  onap/common            2.0.0      Common templates for inclusion in other c onap/onap              2.0.0      Open Network Automation Platform (
+  onap/robot             2.0.0      A helm Chart for kubernetes-ONAP Robot onap/so                2.0.0      ONAP Service Orchestrator

 In any case, setup of the Helm repository is a one time activity.